BrewBlox/brewblox-documentation/docs/dev/tutorials/subrouting.md

 `/var/run/docker.sock:/var/run/docker.sock` allows access to the Docker socket.
 This is required in order to autodetect active Docker containers.

-There are quire a few arguments in the `command` section.
+There are quite a few arguments in the `command:` section.
 We'll look at it a few lines at a time.

 ```yaml
     command: >-
       --api.dashboard=true
 ```
-This enables the Traefik dashboard at `/dashboard/`.
+This enables the Traefik dashboard at `/dashboard/` (the trailing `/` is required).

 ```yaml
       --providers.docker=true